 - A requirement for tips that are distributed via a tronc to be paid no later than the end of the month following the month in which they were paid by the customer.

-- A right for agency workers to benefit from the Bill in the same way as workers.
+- A right for agency workers to benefit from the Act in the same way as workers.

 A breach of the rules will enable workers to bring a claim in the Employment Tribunal, which could result in the employer being required to revise the allocation to the worker and/or pay compensation.